 Compatibility

-Once you narrow down the material you need, it's important to make sure that the crampons are compatible with your boots.
-If you have a toe welt like a standard alpine ski boot, you'll want automatic crampons.
+Once you narrow down the material you need, ensuring the crampons are compatible with your boots is important.
+You'll want automatic crampons if you have a toe welt like a standard alpine ski boot.
 Automatic crampons have metal toe and heel bails.
 Toe and heel bails provide the most secure connection for crampons.
 If you don't have a toe welt (Dynafit TLT7, Hoji Pro Tour, PDG 2, etc.), you will need a semiautomatic crampon.
 These crampons have a plastic toe bail and metal heel bail.
 Another option is to buy the proprietary Dynafit Cramp-In aluminum crampons for these boots.

 The most important consideration for crampon compatibility is to size you crampons at home.
 Make sure they have a snug, secure fit before entering consequential terrain in the backcountry.